The Rotary Club of Kincumber

 - Seeks out funding and raises funds through grants and raffles to support projects locally, nationally and internationally.

-- Is creating a memorial walk to local shipbuilders on the waterfront at Kincumber. $80,000
+- Created the shipbuilders memorial and plinths to local shipbuilders along the waterfront at Kincumber. $80,000

 - Supports Rotary Oceania Medical Aid for Children (ROMAC) bringing young children from overseas for life saving or dignity restoring surgery not available in their home country.